cout/baby_metroid/NOTES.md

 The list is terminated with $FFFF.

-The in-memory enemy state is initialized as follows:
+The 64-byte in-memory enemy state is initialized as follows (where y is the enemy offset, i.e. $000 for the first enemy $040 for the second enemy, $080 for the third enemy, etc.):

 | Bytes | Description         | Stored at  | Initial value        |
 +-------+---------------------+------------+----------------------+